 barış serim / hci research

-I am an HCI researcher at UIx Group, University of Helsinki and Department of Design, Aalto University.
-My research is about using gaze and visual attention information for human-computer interaction.
-To this end, I prototype user interfaces that combine various sensing technologies including eye tracking, head tracking and touch input.
+I am an HCI researcher at UIx Group, University of Helsinki with a PhD. from Department of Design, Aalto University.
+My research is about using visual attention information for human-computer interaction and models of mind in HCI.

-research highlights / visit publications for a more complete list
+research highlights / visit my scholar page for a more complete list

 During collaboration, individual users' capacity to maintain awareness, avoid duplicate work and prevent conflicts depends on the extent to which they are able to monitor the workspace.
 We propose managing access by taking the visual attention of collaborators into account.
 For example, actions that require consensus can be limited to collaborators' joint attention, editing another user's personal document can require her visual supervision and private information can become unavailable when another user is looking.
 We prototyped visual attention-based access for 3 collaboration scenarios on a large vertical display using head orientation input as a proxy for attention.
 (UbiComp'18) doi pdf video